felipetac/felipetac.github.io/_posts/2018-01-29-as-3-etapas-da-ciencia-de-dados.md

 >Fonte: [The 3 Stages of Data Science](http://101.datascience.community/2017/08/09/the-3-stages-of-data-science/)

 Gostou do artigo?
-Por favor dê sua opinião!
+Por favor, dê sua opinião!
 Até a Próxima :)